robertluwang/npp-setting/npp-spell-checker.md

 ![](spellchecker-Hunspell-error.jpg)

-After some research, what we miss is dll and dictionary, I made [this zip](https://github.com/robertluwang/npp/blob/master/Hunspell.zip) for defaut US English.
+After some research, what we miss is dll and dictionary, I made [this zip](https://github.com/robertluwang/npp/blob/master/Hunspell.zip) for default US English.
 ```
 hunspell.dll
 en_US.aff